laokaow/IoT-Stovetop/README.md

 # IoT-Stovetop

+---

 This is my project report for the summer course Applied IoT 1DT305 @ Linnaeus University.

 A "smart" warning system which tracks temperature above the stovetop.
-In conjunction with a motion detector the system knows whether the stove/oven is on and no one is there using it.
+In conjunction with a motion detector the system knows whether the stove/oven is on and if no one is there using it.

 Author: Edwin Bylander
 Student Credentials: ed225bu

-Estimated time:
+### Estimated time:
 Putting hardware together: 2 hours.
-Note: this is without trimming cables, soldering etc Writing the code: I put around 20-30 hours (including wifi connection, mqtt etc) Adafruit and MQTT (Setting up feeds, dashboards): Under 1 hour Fixing the Back/Frontend: ---
+Note: this is without trimming cables, soldering etc
+Writing the code: I put around 20-30 hours (including wifi connection, mqtt etc)
+Adafruit and MQTT (Setting up feeds, dashboards): Under 1 hour
+Fixing the Back/Frontend:

 ### Objective